ajakubo1/CanvasMenu/README.md

 ## Tutorials

-All of the tutrials moved to [wiki page](https://github.com/ajakubo1/CanvasMenu/wiki)
+All of the tutorials moved to [wiki page](https://github.com/ajakubo1/CanvasMenu/wiki)

 ## Demos